 I was contacted by f1 recruitment at the end of March 2013, regarding an opportunity in the sport marketing sector.
 At the time I was an analyst in the investment banking department of one of the world’s biggest banks.

 Nicola is now a Partner at corporate comms and PA consultancy Milltown Partners.
 We found her a role as Head of Public Affairs at Mondelez, a completely new role, following Kraft’s huge and very public takeover of Cadbury.
 Here is her story.

 I first met f1 in 2006.
 I was aiming for a career in journalism and doing internships, but not enjoying them as I thought I would.
-They helped explain what was needed for a career in communications and then fixed work experience & then a permanent role at Mischief.
-They also found me my current role for M& C in New York where I have been for 8 years.
+They helped me find my first role at Mischief and then moved me to New York to work for M&C Saatchi where I have been for the last 8 years.